02 Dec Climate Change and Intersectionality: Do Your Homework

 It’s tough to sort through all the reports and sound bytes concerning climate change.
 Therefore, anyone who wants to make specific choices related to this issue needs objective facts and data to fall back on when emotional rhetoric makes everyone more overwhelmed and frustrated.

-Here’s five reasons why I think Americans in particular aren’t fully-informed on the facts concerning climate change.
-None of them are that difficult to overcome:
+Here’s five reasons why I think Americans in particular aren’t fully informed on the facts concerning climate change.
+Thankfully, none of them are that difficult to overcome:

 - We’re too busy and distracted to stop and learn the specifics on the science supporting climate change.

 - Our busyness perpetuates laziness regarding doing our “homework” on issues that don’t feel urgent or relevant to our daily needs.

 - It’s easier and faster to go with our emotional response to the issue, and make decisions from there.

 - We might possess a conscious or unconscious fear that if we become more informed on climate change, we’ll face the guilt or pressure of making lifestyle changes that are inconvenient or expensive, or both.